 The Mobile Hobos, aka Kari and Joe, had just finished working out at fitness center near San Diego, California when they were confronted by law enforcement.

-The officer reported being called to investigate an altercation between a male and female near a camper.
+The officer reported being called to investigate a male and female altercation near a camper.

 Throughout the video they share their frustrations of being confronted multiple times by law enforcement and others who may not understand their lifestyle in their vintage camper.